History of Early Islamic Public Law

 Click here to apply for this course

-- Participants will identify parallels and differences in legal theories and practices throughout the pre-Islamic and Islamic Near East, and the Mediterranean
+• Participants will identify parallels and differences in legal theories and practices in the pre-Islamic and Islamic Near East, and the Mediterranean

-- Participants will understand that the theoretical aspects of the law are at times distinct from its application
+• Participants will understand how the theoretical aspects of the law are at times distinct from its application